Sophie Kamoun

 Sophie Marie Reine Kamoun (born 8 June 1967) is a French former swimmer who competed in the 1984 Summer Olympics.

 Early life and Olympics

 Kamoun, the daughter of French Olympic swimmer Marc Kamoun, was born on 8 June 1967.
-She joined swimming club CS Clichy 92 and saw success in 1983 where she won the French 50 m freestyle and a French relay title.
+She joined the swimming club CS Clichy 92 and saw success in 1983 where she won the French 50 m freestyle and a French relay title.
 She later competed at the 1983 Mediterranean Games in Casablanca and won the 100 m freestyle and the 4 × 100 m freestyle relay.

 Kamoun represented France at the 1984 Summer Olympics.
 She qualified for the B Final in the 100 m freestyle and finished 13th overall.
 She also was on France's 4 × 100 m freestyle relay team and finished 8th.

 Post-Olympic life

 Kamoun enrolled at the University of California, Santa Barbara and was a student-athlete on the UC Santa Barbara Gauchos women's swim team.
 She competed with the Gauchos from 1987 to 1989 and was named a two-time All-American as part of the Gauchos 200 and 800 freestyle relay teams.

 In 1993, Kamoun retired from individual swims and was credited with 26 French swimming titles throughout her career.
 The following year, Francis Luyce, the president of the French Swimming Federation, brought Kamoun on to handle communications.
 She later became a communications director at Nike, Inc. in France.

 Kamoun was awarded the Knight rank of the Ordre national du Mérite in October 2013.
 She has stayed involved with swimming, leading a press agency and working with Charlotte Bonnet, Fantine Lesaffre, Mehdy Metella, and Maxime Grousset.
 She has worked to teach children how to swim.